 Ever spent hours obsessing over your keyword density, only to watch your rankings tank while some random, poorly formatted page from a niche blog takes the top spot?
-Plus, it's frustrating.
-You did everything "by the book," but the algorithm didn't care.
+It's frustrating.
+You did everything "by the book," but the algorithm didn't care Nothing fancy..

 Here's the thing — most of us are still treating SEO like a math problem.
-We think if we add up enough backlinks and sprinkle in the right keywords, the ranking happens automatically.
-But that's not how it works Small thing, real impact..
+Practically speaking, we think if we add up enough backlinks and sprinkle in the right keywords, the ranking happens automatically.
+But that's not how it works.

 The real secret is relevancy.
 And if you're wondering whether relevancy directly impacts ranking strength, the answer is a resounding true.
 But it's not as simple as just mentioning a word a few times.